BA (Hons) Digital Marketing

 ACE Team

-They are the Academic Community of Excellence (ACE) Team, and amongst the team, have many years of experience providing academic guidance to students on subjects such as how to write in an academic style, how to read smarter rather than longer and how to reference accurately.
+The Academic Community of Excellence (ACE) Team have many years of experience providing academic guidance to students on subjects such as how to write in an academic style, how to read smarter rather than longer, and how to reference accurately.

 The ACE Team will provide you with support on academic matters outside of the classroom.
 You can also book 1-1 meetings (mainly online) with the ACE Team and get feedback on your academic style of writing, references and critical report writing.